sinicization/postman-docs/src/pages/docs/sending-requests/certificates.md

 [![client certificates list](https://assets.postman.com/postman-docs/clientcertificateslist.png)](https://assets.postman.com/postman-docs/clientcertificateslist.png)

-**NOTE:** You should not have multiple certificates set for the same domain.
+**注意:** You should not have multiple certificates set for the same domain.
 If you have multiple ones set, only the last one added will be used.

 ## Using a Certificate